eralpship/web-dev-workshop/docs/fetch-data.md

 city key 127964
 ```

-Then let's fetch the weather conditions with the city key.
-Remember to replace your api key again
+Let's then fetch the weather conditions with the city key.
+Remember to replace your api key again:

 ```diff
   ...